7hekaka/newcytosim/doc/main/faq.md

 <summary>
 **Can I use either Python or MATLAB to read the coordinate of all the system components?**
 </summary>
-We recommend using ‘report’ to make easy-to-parse files.
+We recommend using `report` to make easy-to-parse files.
 For example, to get the coordinates of fibers:

 	bin/report fiber:point > fiber.txt

-There are plenty of output modules, and please check ’simul_report.cc’ to see what is there.
+There are plenty of output modules, and please check `simul_report.cc` to see what is there.
-However, if you want to get the whole thing, you can also generate ‘objects.cmo’ in text mode:
+However, if you want to get the whole thing, you can also generate `objects.cmo` in text mode:

 	run 10000 system
 	{